AnsariAbdullah/codewars-solution/readme.md

 eg. Math.max(1, 2, 3) // will return 3
 - This will also work on arrays eg. Math.max(...array) // will return largest value from array

+### Math.min
+- Returns smallest value given as input parameters. eg. Math.min(1, 2, 3) // will return 1
+- This will also work on arrays eg. Math.min(...array) // will return smallest value from array